-We are committed to investing in strategies that create a positive impact on society.
-In today's world, where environmental sustainability is more critical than ever before, we are helping create a brighter and more sustainable future. contributing towards creating a brighter and more sustainable future.
+We are committed to investing in strategies that create a positive impact.
+In today's world, where environmental considerations are more critical than ever, we are also contributing towards creating a brighter and more sustainable future.
 Our renewables portfolio would help reduce carbon emissions of 23.1 mn tonnes over the asset life.
 Over 26 mn litres of water is expected to be saved annually through robotic cleaning of our solar panels.
 We are planning to launch an Energy Transition Fund for India with some partners as a next step in this journey.
 Over 14,000 hours of safety, health, and environment training during the year across our infrastructure portfolio shows our commitment to these aspects.
 The completion/construction finance provided by our Real Estate Credit Strategy is helping build ~26,000 mid-income and affordable homes in India.
 Our Special Situations Strategy works on revival of companies and has assisted in saving ~25,000 jobs.